kmiyashiro/bullshit/README.md

 New Age Bullshit Generator
 ==========================

-See the live page [here](http://sebpearce.com/bullshit).

-Does what it says on the box :) Written in JS, using jQuery.
+Extracted generator into a Node module from [sebpearce/bullshit](https://github.com/sebpearce/bullshit)

-The main script (`main.js`) relies on two lists of words called `patterns.js`, which is a stock of sentence patterns made up of fixed words and variable words, and `vocab.js`, which contains these variable words.
+The main script ([index.js](index.js)) relies on two lists of words called [patterns](lib/patterns.js), which is a stock of sentence patterns made up of fixed words and variable words, and [vocab](lib/vocab.js), which contains these variable words.

-For example, take this sentence pattern from `patterns.js`:
+For example, take this sentence pattern from [patterns](lib/patterns.js):

 `This life is nothing short of a ing nOf of adj nMass`